Aaron Regunberg: Early life and education

-Career
+Political career

 Rhode Island House of Representatives

 In 2014, Regunberg was elected to serve Rhode Island House District 4 on the East Side of Providence.

 Elections

 In the race for Rhode Island House District 4, Regunberg won 51.5% of the vote in the Democratic primary against challengers Heather Tow-Yick and Miriam Ross, who won 33.9% and 14.6%, respectively.
 He received the endorsement of the Progressive Democrats of Rhode Island, Clean Water Action, Planned Parenthood, and progressive labor organizations.
 He went on to defeat independent candidate Ethan Gyles in the general election, 83% to 17%.

 Regunberg ran unopposed in the Democratic primary and in the general election for Rhode Island House District 4.

 Tenure

 During his first term as state Representative, Regunberg introduced and passed legislation raising Rhode Island's tipped minimum wage for the first time in 20 years, established online voter registration, and created new renewable energy programs.
 He also introduced and passed legislation to guarantee earned paid sick days for over 100,000 Rhode Islanders, and pushed for a state-level carbon pricing system, single-payer healthcare system, and a more progressive tax system, among other proposals.
 He also chaired a special legislative study commission to reform the use of solitary confinement in Rhode Island.

 Regunberg served as a member of the Rules Committee for the Democratic National Convention in July 2016, where he was a leader in the campaign to reform the Democratic Party's use of superdelegates in future presidential nominating contests.

-After Donald Trump's election in 2016, Aaron Regunberg worked locally to resist the Trump administration's agenda.
-He co-founded Resist Hate RI, a coalition of activists and organizations that mobilized hundreds of Rhode Island residents to take state and federal action in opposition to the Trump administration.
+After Donald Trump's election in 2016, Regunberg co-founded Resist Hate RI, a coalition of activists and organizations that mobilized hundreds of Rhode Island residents to take state and federal action in opposition to the Trump administration.
 He introduced legislation that would divest Rhode Island from any companies that contracted to help build Trump's proposed border wall with Mexico.

 Regunberg received a 74% score from Common Cause Rhode Island in their 2015-2016 legislative scorecard, and an A rating from the Environmental Council of Rhode Island.